“When the sharpest words wanna cut me down

 From time to time, I hit the milestone in the journey of ‘becoming me’; from time to time, I struggle to figure out what’s next in life.

-I remembered a moment during the new year celebration when I was swirling a wine glass, staring into the movement of red wine, suddenly engulfed by a sense of sorrow.
+I remembered a moment during the recent new year celebration when I was swirling a wine glass, staring into the movement of red wine, suddenly engulfed by a sense of sorrow.